bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

     > **Command Options:**
     >* `receiver` - The identifier of the recipient's Bitmark Account.
 This can be a Bitmark Account Number or the Bitmark Account's identity, if it's stored in the Bitmark-CLI config file
     >
-    > `txid` - The id of the last transaction of the Bitmark that is being transferring.
+    > `txId` - The id of the last transaction of the Bitmark that is being transferring.
     >
     >**NOTE:** A transfer transaction on the Bitmark blockchain requires a transaction fee of 0.0002 BTC (20000 satoshis) or 0.002 LTC (200000 photons).
 Therefore, after the `transfer` command, the user will need to execute the payment on the Bitcoin or Litecoin blockchain.
 This payment information is included in the output of the `transfer` command.
     >